 Broad habitat Species Significance of later breeding period for population ecology Lowland heath / grassland / moorland fringe Linnet Multi-brooded - usually 2 and sometimes 3 broods.
 Early broods are generally more productive but are insufficien maintain population stability: Moorcroft, D. & Wilson, J.D.
 (2000).
 Yellow Wagtail Most eggs laid by end May.
 Replacement clutches found to the end of July (Brown and Grice 2005).
 Given low association with dense bracken as a feeding habitat, this is unlikely to a be a species at risk of exposure to a signi degree.
 Unlikely significant risk due to feeding location preferences Risk is considered low by NE ornithologists, es as they do not select bracken as a nesting (usually in tussocky grass) or feeding (open ground). whinchat Declining migrant species, wintering in sub-Saharan Africa.
-Second broods are considered likely to be important in maintaining population.
-Fuller and Glue (2009) report that all whinchat breeding activity is complete by mid July, c nests are in dense bracken, and >60% nests are above 122m.
-Other studies (unpublished) in Skiddaw Forest, Wy and Blengdale (Cumbria), where bracken is the chosen plant type found that although genuine second broods are unusual, replacement ones go late into July.
-Eg data from Geltsdale RSPB, (where nests are still active in July) or c300 one was still active in August.
-RSPB report that main driver of population decline in Europe is low breeding productivity (See review here: https://zslpublications.onlinelibrary.wiley.com/doi/epdf/10.1111/acv.12594).
-In 2016, RSPB visited 200 UK places whinchat territories and unoccupied reference points: 87% of occupied points had bracken but the mean cover wa 35%, suggesting the birds avoid the dense stands.
-One study has compared fine-scale vegetation structure in pat chosen for foraging by Whinchats in contrasting grazing management regimes.
-Whinchats were less likely to fora patches with a greater cover of bracken and tall non-bracken vegetation, regardless of grazing regime (Murray et 2016). stonechat Fuller and Glue (2009) report that stonechat nesting extends to end July, first week of August as extreme date.
+Second broods are considered maintaining population.
+Fuller and Glue (2009) report that all whinchat breeding activity nests are in dense bracken, and >60% nests are above 122m.
+Other studies (unpublish and Blengdale (Cumbria), where bracken is the chosen plant type found that although g unusual, replacement ones go late into July.
+Eg data from Geltsdale RSPB, (where nest c300 one was still active in August.
+RSPB report that main driver of population decline in Europe is low breeding productivity https://zslpublications.onlinelibrary.wiley.com/doi/epdf/10.1111/acv.12594).
+In 2016, RS whinchat territories and unoccupied reference points: 87% of occupied points had brack 35%, suggesting the birds avoid the dense stands.
+One study has compared fine-scale chosen for foraging by Whinchats in contrasting grazing management regimes.
+Whinchat patches with a greater cover of bracken and tall non-bracken vegetation, regardless of compared fine-scale chosen for foraging by Whinchats in contrasting grazing management regimes. stonechat 2016).
+Fuller and Glue (2009) report that stonechat nesting extends to end July, first week of August as extreme date.
 In study c10% nests in bracken, and >90% below 122m.
 Other observations report bracken as a nesting habitat is no important, most nests found in bracken are first broods when the nest is built in last year's dead vegetation, subse nests tend not to be, as it seems the plant is too tall, dense and luxuriant.
 Stonechats may be triple brooded with r into August. yellowhamm er Typically 2, but up to 3 broods.
 Joys and Crick note breeding into 3 rd week July.
 Later broods of yellow hammer are more productive than early season ones, so that a substantial proportion of their offspring are reared at this time.
 Trelated to reduced corvid predation and better chick food availability in the second half of the breeding season (Brate at 2000) Nightjar 1-2 broods.
 Second broods only where first nesting attempt/brood is early.
 Evidence that laying is linked to lunar c Which could affect timing of late broods?
 Low risk in Scotland due to breeding distribution.